SBUtltmedia/Theyr/README.md

   Passage contents here...
 <</liveblock>>
 ```
 Passage contents that aren't placed in <\<liveblock>\> tags will not display updates immediately.
-The passage will either have to be reloaded or revisted in order to observe changes.
+The Twine passage will either have to be reloaded or revisted in order to observe changes.

 <b> Note: We recommend not using <\<textbox\>> tags within <\<liveblock>\>, as it seems to be buggy. </b>
 <br> <br>

-### Playing your app
+### Playing your Twine story
-First, ensure that the server is running through `npm start`.
-Once the server is running, you can view your application by opening http://localhost:53134.
+1. Open the config.json file
+2. Change the twinePath value to Twine/[your_story_here].html
+3. <b>(ONLY FOR DISCORD LOGIN)</b> Add the values for ClientId, ClientSecret and Guild ID (Server ID) from your Discord Application
+4. Run `npm start` to run the server.
+When the server is running, saving an html file in the Twine folder will create an identical twee file and vice versa.
+5. Play your app by visiting http://localhost:53134/
+<br> <br>

 ### Easy Deploy to Heroku
+1. Make sure the config.json file is correctly filled out, as described in the previous steps
+2. Run `heroku login` to login to your Heroku account
+3. Run `node createHerokuInstances.js [appname]`.
+This will deploy a Heroku application with the given app name.
+4. Visit the Heroku application by going to your Heroku dashboard and finding the new app.

+<b> Note: If you already have a Heroku application with the same app name, it will be overwritten </b>